 Las Vegas Uninsured or Underinsured Motorists Lawyer

 Every state has insurance requirements for drivers, and Nevada has very clear rules for minimum coverage.
 Unfortunately, not every driver bothers to obtain insurance coverage, and many individuals in the United States drive illegally without valid licenses.
-According to the Insurance Information Institute, about 13% of American drivers are underinsured or uninsured.
-Nevada reports slightly lower rates of uninsured drivers at about 10.6% as of 2015.
+According to the latest data released by the Insurance Information Institute, about 13% of American drivers are underinsured or uninsured.
+Nevada reports slightly lower rates of uninsured drivers at about 10.4%.

 Nevada Auto Insurance Requirements